ganglia/chef-ganglia/README.md

 Caveats
 =======

-This cookbook has been tested on Ubuntu 10.04 and Centos 5.5.
+This cookbook has been tested on Ubuntu 12.

 Search seems to takes a moment or two to index.
 You may need to converge again to see recently added nodes.